Swansea Blitz

-The Swansea Blitz was the heavy and sustained bombing of Swansea by the German Luftwaffe from 19 to 21 February 1941.
-A total of 230 people were killed and 397 were injured.
+The Swansea Blitz was the heavy and sustained bombing of Swansea by the German Luftwaffe during the Second World War, the most intensive episode of which was the Three Nights' Blitz from 19 to 21 February 1941, during which a total of 230 people were killed and 391 injured, 254 seriously.
 Swansea was selected by the Germans as a legitimate strategic target due to its importance as a port and docks and the oil refinery just beyond, and its destruction was key to Nazi German war efforts as part of their strategic bombing campaign aimed at crippling coal export and demoralizing civilians and emergency services.

-ARP planing
+ARP planning

 Under the provisions of the Air Raid Precautions (ARP) Act of 1937, Swansea Council was responsible for instigating civil defence measures to protect the local population.
 The local authority began the process of building communal air raid shelters, setting up the necessary rescue and fire services and the recruitment of air raid wardens.
 To complement the already-built communal shelters, the council requisitioned cellars and basements as makeshift shelters.
 Anderson shelters were provided for domestic premises with garden space.

 Readily mobile trailer pumps were provided to complement the existing less mobile fire brigade vehicles.
 A fleet of canteen vans was requisitioned to provide hot drinks and food for the rescue and fire fighting teams, as well as for displaced residents.